We extend warm greetings to those who are new to the Guild, and gratitude

 designer, actor and visual artist Clive Francis.

-Our 2015 festivities occurred on Sunday, October 18, this time with Sir
+Our 2015 Guildhall festivities occurred on Sunday, October 18, this time with Sir

 Patrick Stewart presenting the trophy to Dame